-April has two birth flowers: the Daisy and Sweet Pea.
-Most months ended up with a pair of blooms because regional flower availability varied so dramatically across Europe and the Americas.
-Daisy blooms grow wild in meadows on almost every continent.
-Sweet peas needed a Sicilian monk to mail their seeds to England before anyone outside the Mediterranean had even seen the flower.
+April is one of the lucky months with two birth flowers: the daisy and the sweet pea.
+Most months ended up with a pair, because flower availability varied so much across Europe and the Americas.
+Daisies grow wild in meadows on nearly every continent.
+Sweet peas needed a Sicilian monk to mail their seeds to England before anyone outside the Mediterranean had ever laid eyes on one.

-These two April birth flowers tell very different stories, and knowing the symbolism behind each bloom makes gift-giving for an April birthday far more personal than just picking the prettiest flower bouquet on the shelf.
+These two flowers tell very different stories, and once you know what each one means, choosing for an April birthday gets a lot more personal than grabbing the prettiest bunch on the shelf.

 April Birth Flower #1: Daisy

-What looks like a single daisy bloom is actually a colony of dozens of tiny flowers fused together on a shared base.
-The white petals are individual ray florets.
-The yellow center is packed with disc florets that handle pollination.
+What looks like one daisy is actually a whole colony of tiny flowers fused onto a shared base.
+The white petals are individual florets.
+The yellow center is packed with even smaller ones that handle the pollination.
+The head evolved to look like a single big bloom so pollinators would land on it, and it worked beautifully.
+Roughly one in ten flowering plant species on earth belongs to the daisy family.

 The Flower of Keeping Secrets